Gil Dudson: Catalans Dragons

 On 18 December 2020, it was announced that Dudson would join the Catalans Dragons for the 2021 season on a two-year contract.

 On 9 October 2021, Dudson played for Catalans in their 2021 Super League Grand Final defeat against St Helens.

-In round 1 of the 2022 Super League season, Dudson was sent to the sin bin within the first minute of the game in Catalans 28-8 loss against St Helens.
+In round 1 of the 2022 Super League season, Dudson was sent to the sin bin within the first minute of the game in Catalans 28–8 loss against St Helens.

 Warrington Wolves

 On 23 May 2022, Dudson signed a contract to join Warrington for the 2023 Super League season.

+In round 8 of the 2023 Super League season, Dudson was sent off in Warrington's 20–14 victory over Catalans Dragons after punching Tom Johnstone when he was lying on the ground.

+On 12 April 2023, Dudson was suspended for five matches over the incident.

+Salford Red Devils (loan)

+On 13 March 2024 it was reported that he had signed for Salford on loan for the remainder of the 2024 season.

+Oldham RLFC

+On 12 Sep 2024 it was reported that he had signed for Oldham RLFC in the RFL Championship on a 2-year deal.

 International honours

-Gil Dudson made his Wales début while at Celtic Crusaders in 2008.
+Dudson made his Wales début while at Celtic Crusaders in 2008.

-He has since been a regular for Wales, and featured in their 2011 Four Nations campaign.
+Dudson has since been a regular for Wales, and featured in their 2011 Four Nations campaign.

-Gil played in all 3 of Wales' games in the 2013 Rugby League World Cup.
+Dudson played in all three of Wales' games in the 2013 Rugby League World Cup.

-Gil did not play for Wales again until October 2016, where he was part of the Cymru's 2017 World Cup qualifying campaign.
-Gil scored a try in Wales' opening game against Serbia.
+Dudson did not play for Wales again until October 2016, where he was part of the Cymru's 2017 World Cup qualifying campaign.
+Dudson scored a try in Wales' opening game against Serbia.